macroflux/starplate-analysis/README.md

 ## Data

-The `data/` directory contains sample data structures and outputs shared across all tools.
-This is the common location where all analysis tools can generate and store their output images and results.
+The `data/` directory contains astronomical observation data organized by night.
+The `tools/data_fetch/` utility automatically creates and populates these directories when downloading images.
+All analysis tools read from and write to this common data location.

+See [`data/README.md`](data/README.md) for structure details.

 ## Contributing